BIOCHEMISTRY - DR. JAKUBOWSKI

 RAPID EQUILIBRIUM ASSUMPTION

 This derivation is based on the assumption that the relative concentrations of A, R, and AR can be determined by the Kd for the interactions and the concentrations of each species during the early part of diffusion (i.e. under initial rate conditions).
-Remember under these conditions, Aout out does not change much with time.
+Remember under these conditions, Aout does not change much with time.
 Is this a valid assumption?
 Examine the mechanism shown in the above figure.
 Aout binds to R with a second order rate constant k1.
-AR has two fates.
-It can dissociate with a first order rate constant k2 to Aout + R, or it can be carried across the membrane with a first order rate constant of k3 to give Ain + R. If we assume that k2 >> k3 (i.e. that the complex falls apart much more quickly than A is carried in), then the relative ratios of A, R, and AR can be described by Kd.
+RA has two fates.
+It can dissociate with a first order rate constant k2 to Aout + R (to give the original species), or dissociate with a first order rate constant of k3 to give Ain + R (as A moves across the membrane).
+If we assume that k2 >> k3 (i.e. that the complex falls apart much more quickly than A is carried in), then the relative ratios of A, R, and RA can be described by Kd.
 Alternatively, you can think about it this way.
 If A binds to R, most of A will dissociate, and a small amount will be carried across the membrane.
 If this happened, then R is now free, and will quickly bind Aout and reequilibrate.
-This occurs since the most likely fate of bound A is to dissociate, not to be carried in, since k3 << k2.
+This occurs since the most likely fate of bound A is to dissociate, not to be carried across the membrane, since k3 << k2.

 Diffusion of Ions and Molecules Across Membranes